 - State space and transfer function matrix representations of multivariable linear systems

 - Realisation of a MIMO transfer function matrix: minimal representation

 - Internal model control structure design for both single variable and multivariable control

 - Design example

-This course unit detail provides the framework for delivery in 2020/21 and may be subject to change due to any additional Covid-19 impact.
+This course unit detail provides the framework for delivery in the current academic year and may be subject to change due to any additional Covid-19 impact.
 Please see Blackboard / course unit related emails for any further updates

 The course unit aims to:·

 - Give students a sound understanding of control systems analysis and synthesis using state space techniques

 - Give students an introduction to internal model control design.